The 8-Day Tohoku Indy Trip

 Getting back

-Note that the ending point is different from the pickup point.
+Note that the ending point is different from the starting point on this trip!

 |